Meeting your needs

 - Detailed surveys sent after they have returned home.

 Working in partnership

 The Royal Free London NHS Foundation Trust is committed to working in partnership with patients, the public and local communities to ensure that its services are both relevant and responsive to local needs.

 Providing an excellent experience for our patients, staff and service users is central to the trust's governing objectives.
 The trust is therefore keen to further involve patients, the public and wider stakeholder communities to help develop our services.

 Patient co-design is an approach that enables staff and patients or other service users to co-design services and/or care pathways together in partnership.
 It involves gathering experiences from patients and staff through interviewing, observation and group discussion.
 Staff and patients are then brought together to explore the findings and work in small groups to identify and implement changes that will improve the care pathway.

 The trust has established clinical practice groups to commence work in this area, and there are a number of pieces of work underway to improve patient pathways.
-Examples can be found via the ‘patient co-design’ link below.
+Examples of changes to practice, made as a result of patient feedback, complaints and concerns received or our patient engagement work can be found below.

 Get in touch

 If you’ve recently experienced using our services and have a suggestion on how and where we can improve the quality of what we do then we’d love to hear from you.

 Have you an idea which could help us improve our services or do you feel there is an area which could be more efficient?
 What did you value most about the care you received and the way that it was delivered?